SESARLab/mfh-dl-performace-testing/thesis.md

 As previously mentioned, Apache Druid can ingest batch data natively or by loading data files from a Hadoop cluster.
 Since one of the requirements of MIND Foods HUB Data Lake is to take advantage of the Hadoop infrastructure already in place, I configured the Druid cluster to work with HDFS by using [druid-hdfs-storage extensions](https://druid.apache.org/docs/latest/development/extensions-core/hdfs.html);
-This means that, instead of using a local mount, Druid directly used HDFS to store data segments.
+Instead of using a local mount, Apache Druid directly used HDFS to store data segments.

 ### 2.2 Data generation